Federal Work Study at UNF

 Federal Work Study awarding starts after the end of the add/drop period each term.
 If you do not see a FWS award as part of your financial aid package on your myWings, email email@example.com to be considered for these funds.

 Please note: FWS is not offered during the summer terms.

 The FWS amount listed is the maximum amount you may earn for both fall and spring terms.
 FWS cannot be used to pend tuition, fees or other charges.

 If you have difficulty finding a job, please email firstname.lastname@example.org for assistance.

-Once you have received your FWS e-mail of eligibility, you may search available job postings at www.unfjobs.org, with position type "Student Employment" and Job Title "Work Study" or "Work Study Student Employee."
+Once you have received your FWS Email of Eligibility, you may search available job postings at www.unfjobs.org, with position type "Federal Work Study."
 Departments will arrange interviews and, if hired, the supervisor will work with Human Resources and the Office of Student Financial Aid so you may begin working.

-Please note:FWS funds are not available to pay a student’s tuition, fees, housing, or meal plan charges directly.
+Please note:FWS funds are not available to pay a student’s tuition, fees, housing or meal membership charges directly.
 Federal Work Study students are paid according to the UNF bi-weekly payroll schedule based on the hours worked during the pay period.

 Federal Work-Study employees are eligible for the FICA exemption.
 Student employees who qualify for this exemption will not have Social Security or Medicare taxes deducted from their paychecks.
 Federal Income Tax withholding will still be deducted from a Federal Work Study employee's paycheck.